mreithub/go-faster/README.md

 ## Performance impact

-GoFaster aims to have as little impact on your application's performance as possible.
+go-faster aims to have as little impact on your application's performance as possible.

 That's why all the processing is done asynchronously in a separate goroutine.